 This program provides part-time employment for many students with financial need.
 FWS gives students a chance to earn income to help pay educational expenses.
-Students work in college facilities and community service positions (i.e., library, student center, residence hall or as assistants of administrative, faculty or maintenance personnel).
+Students work in college facilities and community service positions (i.e., library, student center, or as assistants of administrative, faculty or maintenance personnel).
 FWS hours normally range from five to fifteen hours per week.
 Availability of FWS is determined year to year.
 Non-need based Institutional Work-Study is also available.Top of page

 Preferred or suggested lender lists used by Garden City Community College will be based solely on the best interests of students and parents who may use the lists and used without regard to the financial interests of the college.

-All preferred or suggested lender lists maintained by Garden City Community College will clearly and fully disclose the criteria and process used to select the lenders included on such lists.
-Students and parents will also be told that they have the right to select a lender of their choice, regardless of whether such lender appears on the school’s lender lists.
+Any preferred or suggested lender lists maintained by Garden City Community College will clearly and fully disclose the criteria and process used to select the lenders included on such lists.
+Students and parents will also be told that they have the right to select a lender of their choice, regardless of whether such lender appears on the school's lender lists.